-LVT 2014 r 2011 wh 2011 rosé 2011 Muscat VDN Reds used to be rather leathery, extracted, but things have changed for the much better.
+LVT 2016 r 2011 wh 2011 rosé 2011 Muscat VDN Reds used to be rather leathery, extracted, but things have changed for the much better.
 The Beaumes-de-Venise Terres Blanches red is very consistent, often a **** wine, and STGT in 2010 and 2015.
 The estate is organic certified from the vintage 2012 onwards.
 The brothers have been working in biodynamic ways since 2011, and are now certificated.
 They also make a delicious Muscat grape juice ma muse by Fenouillet that is a whiz for breakfast.

 LVT 2015 r 2011 sw wh, wh 2015 rosé Long-time good Muscat source, intense, aromatic wine.
 Reds are whole bunch fermented, have character and STGTqualities.
 Andrew Hall was one of the first Englishmen to work in the Rhône, way back in the 1970s.
 Authentic wines, good integrity.
 The Côtes du Rhône Rosé des Balmes includes Grenache gris from the late 1940s, and is always full of character.

 LVT 2014 Muscat 2012 r Corinne is the sister of Thiérry Vaute of Domaine La Pigeade.
 They also do bed and breakfast rooms.
 The first Beaumes-de-Venise red was the 2012, which was a thorough, VALUE **** wine.
 The Muscat, often ***(*), is vinified at the Cave de Gigondas, who sell most of the 16,000 bottle production.